Block Paving Driveway Guide

 • Wide range of colours – Similarly, there is also a huge range of colours available for block paving, so you can match your driveway to the colour scheme of the rest of your property.

-• Attractive option – Compared to other driveway types such as concrete or tarmac, block paving is considered to be a much more attractive style.
+• Attractive option – Compared to other options such as tarmac or concrete driveways, block paving is considered to be a much more attractive style.

 • Easy to repair – If one of the blocks becomes damaged, this can be lifted and replaced, having little to no effect on the rest of the driveway.